harifel/ISGSR25_DataDrivenSiteCharacterization/README.md

-# Data-driven site characterization - Focus on small-strain stiffness
+# A DATA-DRIVEN APPROACH FOR SOIL PARAMETER DETERMINATION USING SUPERVISED MACHINE LEARNING

 This repository contains the code used in the conference paper presented at the [9th International Symposium for Geotechnical Safety and Risk (ISGSR)](https://www.isgsr2025.com).
 The paper details the training of machine learning models to obtain soil property estimates based on in-situ tests.

-The conference paper can be found here: [A Data-driven Approach to Soil Parameter Determination Using Supervised Machine Learning](xxxx) - DOI: [xxxx](xxxx)
+The conference paper can be found here: [A DATA-DRIVEN APPROACH FOR SOIL PARAMETER DETERMINATION USING SUPERVISED MACHINE LEARNING](xxxx) - DOI: [xxxx](xxxx)

 ## Folder structure